Gretchen Carlson: The Loudest Voice miniseries

 In 2019, Carlson's career at Fox News was portrayed on the Showtime miniseries, The Loudest Voice.
 Her role as co-anchor at Fox News was depicted by actress Naomi Watts.
-Watts stated in interviews that the story of Carlson was "inspiring" and that she dealt with multiple scenarios with "dignity and grace".

-Other cast members included Russell Crowe as Roger Ailes, Seth MacFarlane as Brian Lewis and Sienna Miller as Beth Tilson.
-The fifth episode in the series portrayed the deteriorating working relationship between Carlson and Ailes from 2012 onwards.
-Many incidents were portrayed to the public for the first time, since Carlson was unable to speak directly about the events, due to a confidentiality clause in the settlement between her and Fox News.
+Many incidents in Carlson and Ailes' relationship were portrayed to the public for the first time, since Carlson was unable to speak directly about the events due to a confidentiality clause in the settlement between her and Fox News.

 The series aired the audio recordings taken by Carlson during her time at Fox News for the first time.
 The recordings were of various incidents at Fox where Carlson was sexually harassed by Ailes and other colleagues at Fox News.
 The show also follows the incidents leading up to Carlson reporting the sexual harassment she received.
 The Loudest Voice then portrayed her demotion and the events that followed her filing the internal complaint, many of which were recorded.
 The recordings went on to play a major part in the settlement negotiations between Carlson and Fox News.

 Bombshell film

-Bombshell, a film portraying Carlson's career at Fox News, was released on December 13, 2019.
+Bombshell, a film portraying Roger Ailes' sexual harassment of the talent while Carlson was at Fox News, was released on December 13, 2019.
 Carlson is played by Nicole Kidman, with other cast members including Margot Robbie as Kayla Pospisil (a composite character), Charlize Theron as Megyn Kelly, and John Lithgow as Roger Ailes.
 The film follows events at Fox News in the run-up to Ailes resigning from the organization after being exposed for sexual harassment.